-In the previous tax year, medical expenses that you have paid become a deductible if they are an out-of-pocket expense.
+In the previous tax year, medical expenses that you have paid become deductible if they are out-of-pocket expense.
 However, you only get an actual tax benefit for these costs if they have exceeded 7.5% of your adjusted gross income.
 Don’t know what that number is?
 Find it on line 8b of your Form 1040.

 Medical expenses include any premiums you paid for any medical insurance as well.
 You can also include the total cost of doctor visitation fees, lab fees, hospital stays, glasses, surgeries, prescription medications, and ambulance services.
-Cosmetic surgery doesn’t factor in unless it was deemed essential to correct a deformity that resulted from a congenital abnormality, disease, or accident.
+Cosmetic surgery doesn’t factor in unless it is deemed essential to correct a deformity that resulted from a congenital abnormality, disease, or accident.

 State and local taxes

-When it comes to deductions on state and local taxes, it can get a bit more complicated.
+Regarding deductions on state and local taxes, it can get a bit more complicated.
 If you live in Alaska, Nevada, Florida, South Dakota, Texas, Wyoming, or Washington, you have the option of deducting state and local sales tax since these states don’t have income taxes.

 You need to save all of your receipts over the year and deduct any of the actual sales tax you paid.
 Otherwise, you can use the IRS’s Sales Tax Deduction Calculator to help you approximate your deductions.
 Add any large purchases you made during the year, like buying a large vehicle or remodeling your home if you use the approximated amount from the calculator.